Getting started with MultilingualPress 3

 You already completed steps 2 to 4 when translating the content.

 In this case, you create a menu for each site within your multisite that contains links to the different language versions of your content.
 Then, assign a location for the menu as usual in WordPress.
-You can also use the widget Navigation menu to display your menu in the sidebar.

 If you linked translations together when translating a post, a site etc., then your visitors can switch between the different translations of the post, site etc. using this menu.